joedolson/my-tickets-authnet/readme.txt

 3. Go to My Tickets > Payment Settings and configure the Authorize.net payment gateway.

 == Changelog ==

+= 1.1.1 =

+* Update extension to use EDD endpoints & licensing

 = 1.1.0 =